 Director of Education & CPE Supervisor

-Scott Savell is a workplace chaplain in Cincinnati, Ohio.
+Scott Savell is a retired Air Force Chaplain residing in Hodgenville, Kentucky.
 He studied Psychology, Sociology, and Religion at Mississippi College, graduating in 1993.
 He received a Master of Divinity in Missions, Evangelism and Church Ministry from The Southern Baptist Theological Seminary in 2001.
 He completed a residency in Clinical Pastoral Education (CPE) through the San Antonio Uniformed Services Health Education Consortium in 2011 and an intensive CPE Supervisor-in-Training program with the Institute for Clinical Pastoral Training in 2017.
 His ministry has spanned more than 30 years and eight states.
 He served churches in Mississippi and Kentucky before entering the Air Force where he served as a chaplain with assignments in Illinois, Texas, Alaska, and Florida before retiring in 2017.
 His travels have taken him to India, Israel, Senegal, France, Germany, Japan, Curacao, Canada, and The Philippines.
 He is a Pastor/Theologian, Teacher, Author, Clinical Pastoral Education Supervisor, Board Certified Chaplain with dual certification through the Association of Certified Christian Chaplains and the Spiritual Care Association, and Board Certified Clinical Pastoral Education Supervisor.
-He has served as the ICPT Director of Education since 2018.
+He presently serves as the ICPT Director of Education.
 He is endorsed by the North American Mission Board of the Southern Baptist Covention.